VoronDesign/VoronUsers/printer_mods/RockNLol/RockNRoll/README.md

 <img src="./images/assembly_rockers_01.jpg" width="600">

-#### Mounting the Base Plates: ####
+#### Optional: Mounting the Base Plates: ####
 To increase the support of the rockers you can swap out two of the original base plates of the rubber feet with the ones of this mod.
 They slot into the rockers tip and support it while tilting.
+There are STLs available for both 2.4r1 and 2.4r2.
+The mounting example shows the r1 version, mounting the r2 version is similar.
 Start with playing your favorite Elvis song and rocking and rolling the printer on its back for the first time.
 Remove the rubber feet and the stock base plates:

 <img src="./images/assembly_base_plates_01.jpg" width="600">